jbr-robotics/uncertainty-control-slam/docs/cartographer_important_parameters.md

 - To avoid inserting too many scans per submaps <...> A scan is dropped if the motion that led to it is not considered as significant enough.
 A scan is inserted into the current submap only if its motion is above a certain distance, angle or time threshold.
 [source](https://google-cartographer-ros.readthedocs.io/en/latest/algo_walkthrough.html#local-slam-1)
+- [This guide](https://web.archive.org/web/20240302164357/https://daily-tech.hatenablog.com/entry/2019/11/25/062304) and [Viam Cartographer](https://docs.viam.com/services/slam/cartographer/) DOES NOT mention these parameters.

-Opinion: if is not clear if too many scans per submaps is bad for map quality or not.
+Opinion: it is not clear if too many scans per submaps is bad for map quality or not.
+Users managed to tune cartographer without editing this parameter.

 ---